The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplists for Modern Hardware

-{\bf The Braided Skiplist~\cite{kim2022listdb}. } Since NUMA effect is more severe in PM compared to DRAM, ListDB~\cite{kim2022listdb} proposes a NUMA-aware braided skiplist that effectively reduces the NUMA effects of PM.
-The NUMA-oblivious skiplist may have data items scattered across NUMA nodes, and thus searching involves both local and remote NUMA access.
-The braided skiplist is built on the skiplist invariant that each upper layer is a sub-list of the bottom layer, and the upper layer does not have to be a sub-list of its next layer.
-The upper layer pointers can only point to data within the same NUMA node; while the bottom layer is connected via local and remote pointers such that any data is guaranteed to be found starting from any skip list.
+{\bf The Braided Skiplist~\cite{kim2022listdb}. } NUMA effect is more severe in PM than in DRAM.
+ListDB~\cite{kim2022listdb} is a NUMA-aware braided skiplist that reduces NUMA effects in PM.
+The NUMA-oblivious skiplist may have data items scattered across NUMA nodes.
+Thus, search involves both local and remote NUMA access.
+The braided skiplist is a skiplist invariant where each upper layer is a sub-list of the bottom layer, and the upper layer does not have to be a sub-list of its next layer.
+The upper layer pointers can only point to data within the same NUMA node; while the bottom layer is connected via local and remote pointers sp that any data item can be found starting from any skiplist.